 Also consider geography.
 If your ancestors lived closer to the county seat of a neighboring county than the one in their own county, or if there were mountains or rivers in their way, they may have gone to the neighboring county to get married or transact business.

 Some large cities have created their own county-like governments, or at least may have maintained records of their own.
 Depending on the dates and cities in question, you may need to contact a courthouse and/or a city hall to find records for people who lived there.
-Look for downloadable city guides for major American cities or contact county offices to find out for sure.
+Contact county offices to find out for sure.

 Specialized county courts (such as probate and orphans courts), departments (such as health and transportation) and positions (such as tax assessor) have evolved over time, as have their responsibilities.
 Check the county government website for the area your ancestor lived to find explanations of their functions, how they changed over the years, and what records they created and kept.
 Look for information about exactly where the office is today and how to access the documents.